• Skip to primary navigation

 Note:

-Verbs like “provide,” “add,” and “make” may seem meaningful, but they’re relatively weak.
-Often, you can “merge” them with a noun to create a stronger verb.
+Verbs like provide, add, and make may seem meaningful, but they’re relatively weak.
+Where possible, use a stronger verb.
 For instance:

 Our mastermind group for beginning solo-entrepreneurs will help you fight the solitude related to a solo-business and provide a sounding board to make the right decisions faster, so you can stop dithering and make progress faster.